veliovgroup/ostrio-Neo4jreactivity/readme.md

 MATCH (b:User {perms: 'guest'}) SET b.something = 2
 ```

-It will work but much better if you will use:
+It will work, but much better if you will use:
 ```sql
 # To retrieve
 MATCH (user:User) RETURN user